 Places to Stay

-With the city courting the convention business, many of Córdoba's hotels are accommodating large groups, but there are many choices, such as these hotels.
+With the city courting the convention business, many of Córdoba's hotels are accommodating large groups, but there are many choices.
 There are options outside the city, such as ranches now turned guest or "dude" ranches like Estancia Corralito that specialize in dove shooting.

 Food and Drink